 Community Water Fluoridation is Good for Kids…and Adults

 - Oral health is critical to overall health and a child’s ability to learn and succeed in school.

-- The First 5 Commission of San Diego County is a trusted community partner dedicated to the health and well-being of children aged 0 – 5.
+- The First 5 Commission of San Diego County is a trusted community partner dedicated to the health and well-being of children ages 0 through 5.
 The Commission has concluded that community water fluoridation is in the best interests of this target population.